 A virtual data room is a secure online space where you store and share confidential documents with specific people.
 Think of it as a controlled environment for document exchange - the opposite of dropping files into an email thread and hoping for the best.

 Originally, data rooms were physical spaces.
 During M&A deals, lawyers and bankers would gather in a room to review paper documents.
 The digital version replaced that process.
-Today, the term covers a broad range of tools - from enterprise-grade platforms used in billion-dollar deals to lightweight tools founders use to share pitch decks with investors.
+Today, the term covers a broad range of tools - from enterprise-grade platforms used in billion-dollar deals to lightweight tools teams use to share pitch decks with external parties.

 At a minimum, a virtual data room lets you: